Omega-Mu-Gamma-Studio/Java-Chan/README.md

   }
 }
 ```

+**Phase 3 has two authoring modes.** The default is fill-in-the-blank (`blanks[]` + `scaffoldCode` with `{{blankId}}` markers).
+For lessons where the student should write and run a complete program, set `executionMode: true`, provide the starting scaffold, and set `expectedOutput` to the exact string the interpreter should produce (including trailing newlines).
+The interpreter handles the rest.
+Not every lesson should be execution mode — see [`INTERPRETER.md`](./INTERPRETER.md) for the migration plan and which lessons belong where.

 `phase1.topics[]` isn't a fixed length either — most lessons land on 2–3, matching however many genuinely distinct ideas that lesson's old-style explanation actually contained; don't pad to a round number.
 Each topic's `dialogue[]` is a list of short beats, not one paragraph — split anywhere a skimming reader would naturally pause. `stickyNote.definition` is the one that gets saved to the student's Journal, so keep it accurate and self-contained; it'll be read out of context from the rest of the lesson.